chrt-io/blog/_drafts/2021-07-24-sanremo-music-festival-visualization-adding-colors-to-chrt.md

 )
 ```

-In this case the data-source is different, and `ys` represents the number of persons of the currently selected gender over the total for each year.
+In this case the data-source is different, and `d.ys` (the `.radius()` of each point) represents the number of persons of the currently selected gender over the total for each year.

+The visualization is structured to have five Chrt `.chrtPoint()` charts one on top of the other.
+Size, positions, and margins are defined via CSS in order to harmonize the different charts into one, large visualization.

+I hope you enjoyed reading how our plot about the Sanremo Music Festival has been created; I also hope this article gave you some idea on how to approach this kind of visualization.
+For any comment or hint, please feel free to reach us via Twitter: [@chrt_io](https://twitter.com/chrt_io "Chart.io on Twitter").